-Quarantining allows time for proper inspections and vehicle data to be downloaded, which supports further internal investigations by Sound Transit Link Operations, Safety and Audit.
+Quarantining the train allows time for proper inspections and vehicle data to be downloaded, which supports further internal investigations by King County Metro Safety, Sound Transit Link Operations, Safety and Audit.
 On January 6, 2022, Car 264's repairs were completed, and it returned to service.